 Monograms are not always as clear as they could be, so you often need to look closely.

-The monograms on the Sardes club reverse types are usually placed to the right of the base of the club.
-There are some exceptions on which the monogram is legible when the club is horizontal.
+The monograms on the Sardes club reverse types are usually placed at the base or above the head of the club.

-During my research for a new, planned catalog of Lydian coins, I have discovered and documented (numbers updated):
+During my research for my 4-volume catalog of Lydian coins, GRPC Lydia, I discovered and documented :